sdc-team-peach/reviews/README.md

 ## Description

-- Designed database schema for products information, products styles, products photos and products skus.
+- Designed database schema for reviews information, review photos, review characteristics and review meta data.
 - Utilized an ETL process to combine data sources into a consistent data into a PostgreSQL database.
 - Re-built an existing API service using Node and Express to optimize the performance, and locally stress-tested the service with K6.
 - Deployed server and database on AWS EC2 instances and stress-tested the service using Loader.io.